-.
-These fellowships, which build on the Institute for Philosophy, Politics, and Economics (PPE)'s precedent of supporting several students each summer, allow students to design research projects under the mentorship of a Colgate faculty member which they will then undertake in the relevant domestic or international locale(s).
-Faculty mentors will provide guidance during the students’ off-campus research period, using a range of communication technologies, and will then mentor the students, once they are back on campus, in disseminating the research through public presentations and/or publications.
+A signature program of the Lampert Institute is the Lampert Civic and Global Affairs Fellowship program.
+These competitive fellowships allow students to design research projects under the mentorship of a Colgate faculty member which they then undertake in the relevant domestic or international locale(s).
+Faculty mentors provide guidance during the students’ off-campus research period, using a range of communication technologies, and then mentor the students, once they are back on campus, in disseminating the research through public presentations and/or publications.
 This close student-faculty interaction is at the heart of Colgate’s educational mission, and these fellowships extend that work to all corners of the world.

 ).
 MORE ABOUT FELLOWSHIPS